 Asparkam - instructions for use.
-Fatal asparkam overdose
+Overdose of asparkam is fatal

-Asparkam is a drug that belongs to drugs that help regulate metabolic processes.
+Asparkam is a drug that belongs to medications that help regulate metabolic processes.
 With its help, the patient can restore electrolyte balance and regulate cardiac activity.

-Before buying and starting to take it, read the instructions for it and consult your doctor, since taking Asparkam just for prevention is dangerous.
+Before purchasing and starting to take it, read the instructions for it and consult a doctor, since taking Asparkam simply for prevention is dangerous.
 Before starting treatment, you need to make sure that there is a lack of potassium in the body.

-This is a drug high degree absorption...
+This is a drug high degree absorption.
 Asparkam is excreted from the body by the kidneys.
-Overdose is possible both with too rapid administration of the drug, and with a significant increase in the recommended dose.
+An overdose is possible both with too rapid administration of the drug and with a significant increase in the recommended dose.

-This medication is able to regulate electrolyte balance by improving the penetration of potassium and magnesium ions into the spaces between cells.
+This medicine is able to regulate electrolyte balance by improving the penetration of potassium and magnesium ions into the space between cells.

-Its action reduces the conductivity and excitability of the myocardium, therefore, Asparkam can be attributed to antiarrhythmic drugs.
+Its action reduces the conductivity and excitability of the myocardium, so Asparkam can be classified as an antiarrhythmic drug.

 It also reduces sensitivity when taking glycosides.